 All these forms of chlorine provide Free Available Chlorine (FAC) at differing levels and are good at disinfecting, oxidizing and creating a residual.
 However, some quick comparisons show that liquid chlorine has more advantages including performance, water conservation and safety.

-It is important to note that FAC makes up the effective disinfecting power of chlorine in water.
+It is important to note that FAC makes up the effective disinfecting and oxidative power of chlorine in water.

-Cal-Hypo – Every pound needed for proper FAC increases the calcium hardness by 4 ppm.
+Cal Hypo: Every pound needed for proper FAC increases the calcium hardness by 8 ppm.
 High calcium hardness levels lead to increased pH, total alkalinity, total dissolved solids (TDS) and damaging forms of calcium scale.
 Increased calcium also leads to cloudy pool water, clogged filters, heat exchanger failure, poor circulation and rough pool surfaces.
-Water must be drained frequently to lower the build up of calcium from regular cal-hypo use.
+Water must be drained frequently to lower the build up of calcium from regular cal hypo use.
 Acceptable target levels for calcium hardness in pools are 200-400 ppm.

-Trichlor- Because trichlor is a stabilized organic form of chlorine the by-product of regular use is increased levels of cyanuric acid CYA.
+Trichlor: Because trichlor is a stabilized organic form of chlorine, the by-product of regular use is increased levels of cyanuric acid (CYA).
 Increased levels of CYA can reduce the effectiveness of disinfection from chlorine in pool water.
-Levels that exceed 60 ppm CYA will interfere with total alkalinity testing leading to false high readings.
+Levels that exceed 60 ppm CYA will interfere with total alkalinity TA testing, leading to false high TA readings.
 There will be increased TDS as well.
-Because trichlor has a very low pH of 2.8 it WILL lower pH and total alkalinty.
-For this reason, sodium carbonate (soda ash) must be used consistently to raise pH which can also lead to a marked increase of TDS.
+Because trichlor has a very low pH of 2.8, it WILL lower pH and total alkalinity.
+For this reason, sodium carbonate (soda ash) may have to be used to raise pH, which can also lead to a marked increase of TDS.
 Acceptable target levels of CYA are 30-50 ppm.
 Many commercial codes state a maximum level of no more than 100-150 ppm.
 The only practical method for lowering of CYA level is to drain pool water.
 The amount of water needed to drain a 10,000-gallon pool to lower the CYA from 100 ppm to 30 ppm is 7,000 gallons.

-For commercial facilities both calcium and CYA levels are regulated so facilities must drain and dilute frequently to remain in compliance and to prevent damage to equipment and pool surfaces.
+For commercial facilities, both calcium and CYA levels are regulated so facilities must drain and dilute frequently to remain in compliance and to prevent damage to equipment and pool surfaces.
 This can lead to additional cost in water and sewage.

-Liquid Chlorine – Because liquid chlorine is a non-stabilized inorganic form of chlorine it will not contribute CYA to the pool.
+Liquid Chlorine: Because liquid chlorine is a non-stabilized inorganic form of chlorine, it will not contribute CYA to the pool.
 Also, it will not directly increase calcium hardness levels.
 So, there are no detrimental by-products from the use of liquid chlorine that would lead to increased draining of the pool.
-While liquid chlorine will increase TDS, it is only in the form of chloride salts which do not present the need for regulated draining like calcium and CYA.
-Also, because it is in a liquid form the dissolution of chlorine is far greater than the solid forms of cal hypo and trichlor even in high TDS conditions.
+While liquid chlorine will increase TDS, it is only in the form of chloride salts, which do not present the need for regulated draining like calcium and CYA.
+Also, because it is in a liquid form, the dissolution of chlorine is far greater than the solid forms of cal hypo and trichlor even in high TDS conditions.
 Pound for pound, you get the highest amount of pure chlorine from a gallon of 12.5% liquid sodium hypochlorite compared to cal hypo or trichlor.

-Liquid Chlorine- Non-flammable, non-combustible and non-explosive.
-Care should be taken to prevent direct contact of liquid with eyes or skin, use gloves and goggles when applying.
-Store properly in non-corrosive containers in a cool, dark, well ventilated area.
+Liquid Chlorine: Non-flammable, non-combustible and non-explosive.
+Care should be taken to prevent direct contact of liquid with eyes or skin; use gloves and goggles when applying.
+Store properly in non-corrosive containers in a cool, dark, well-ventilated area.
 Liquid chlorine can be used in vinyl, fiberglass, painted and colored plaster pools.
 There are no adverse effects or bleaching when added properly in deep end of pool with circulation running.
 There are no detrimental by-products from the addition of liquid chlorine.
-Liquid chlorine is an effective sanitizer and oxidizer which is economical, convenient and easy to handle.
+Liquid chlorine is an effective sanitizer and oxidizer that is economical, convenient and easy to handle.